burnt-labs/quickstart-frontend/nft-builder/README.md

-# NFT Contract Builder for XION
+# Asset Contract Builder for XION

-A comprehensive tool for deploying NFT contracts on the XION blockchain with an intuitive step-by-step interface.
+A comprehensive tool for deploying Asset contracts on the XION blockchain with an intuitive step-by-step interface.

 ## 🚀 Features

-- **Multiple NFT Types**: Support for Basic NFTs, NFTs with Royalties, Full Collections, and Marketplace integration
+- **Multiple Asset Types**: Support for Basic Assets, Assets with Royalties, Full Collections, and Marketplace integration
-- **Step-by-Step Configuration**: Guided wizard for configuring all NFT parameters
+- **Step-by-Step Configuration**: Guided wizard for configuring all Asset parameters
 - **Wallet Integration**: Seamless connection with Abstraxion wallet
 - **Code Generation**: Automatic generation of integration code for React, Vue, Next.js, and Vanilla JS
 - **Monorepo Architecture**: Clean separation of concerns with shared packages